 - Procedure – 776$

 To say I was surprised would be an understatement.
 1,076$ for a 5 minute doctor’s visit?
 I’ll mention at this point that this procedure is so simple, that many do it at home by themselves (and from now on that includes me).
 I call my insurance to see WTH is going on.
 I go over the claim with them, and slowly it dawns on me what makes the lower tier insurance plans relatively “cheap”.
 I was in the dreaded “deductible” for both the doctor visit and procedure – which means I need to pay it all out of pocket.
 In Israel, many standard medical needs (such as a doctor visit) and procedures are covered completely by insurance – there’s no copayment or deductible for either.
 If there’s any out-of-pocket expenses for the procedure, medicine or exam, they are listed visibly and are approved beforehand by the needing party.
 At no time was I informed of any expenses – let alone over $1k (for some people that might not sound like a lot of money, but for me at the time it definitely was – for an unexpected expense).
 I had just assumed that my insurance will cover it if no one informed me about the costs and asked for my approval.
+If you are suffering an injury in Orlando or the doctor’s malpractice, you will get an expert help.

 At this point I call the medical center’s billing department itself, trying to understand the nature of those costs and why wasn’t I informed.
 Here are some excerpts: